Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/ble_fitness_tracker/readme.md

   and tap on the **Heart Rate Service**, it will redirect to **Sensor Location** screen.
 <img src = "images/mbd_appscreen5.jpg" width="250" height="450" align="middle">
 <img src = "images/mbd_appscreen6.jpg" width="250" height="450" align="middle">
-- Press SW0 on SAM E51 Curiosity Nano Evaluation Kit, the LED0 on SAM E51 Curiosity Nano Evaluation Kit glows when SW0 is pressed.
 - Keep your finger on Pulse Detection Indicator on the heart rate 9 click sensor as shown in the figure below.
   <img src = "images/finger_placement.png" width="432" height="158" align="middle">